Meir Soloveichik

-Meir Yaakov Soloveichik (born July 29, 1977) is an American Orthodox rabbi and writer.
+Meir Yaakov Soloveichik (born July 29, 1977) is an American Orthodox rabbi, academic, and writer.
 He is the son of Rabbi Eliyahu Soloveichik, grandson of Rabbi Ahron Soloveichik, and a great nephew of Rabbi Joseph B. Soloveitchik, the leader of American Jewry who identified with what became known as Modern Orthodoxy.
+He is the rabbi of Congregation Shearith Israel in Manhattan, New York, the oldest Jewish congregation in the United States.

+Soloveichik has written books and articles on Torah, Jewish thought, Jews in America, as well as on American political history.
+He is the director of the Straus Center for Torah and Western Thought at Yeshiva University, where he is a professor of Judaic Studies.

+Soloveichik currently serves as a member of the Religious Liberty Commission and is vice chair of the United States Commission on International Religious Freedom.

 Education

-Soloveichik learned in Cheder Lubavitch Hebrew Day School of Chicago (in Skokie, IL) for elementary and Brisk Yeshiva high school (Chicago, IL) run by his grandfather, Ahron Soloveichik.
-He then graduated from Yeshiva College in New York City, where he also received rabbinic ordination (semicha) at Rabbi Isaac Elchanan Theological Seminary and studied philosophy of religion at Yale University Divinity School, although he did not receive a degree from Yale.
+Soloveichik attended Cheder Lubavitch Hebrew Day School in Skokie, Illinois, for elementary school and Brisk Yeshiva high school in Chicago.
+He then graduated summa cum laude from Yeshiva College in New York City, where he also received rabbinic ordination (semicha) at Rabbi Isaac Elchanan Theological Seminary and studied philosophy of religion at Yale University Divinity School, although he did not receive a degree from Yale.
 He later received a PhD in Religion from Princeton University.
-He wrote his doctorate on the modern Orthodox theologian Michael Wyschogrod.
+He wrote his doctorate on the Modern Orthodox theologian Michael Wyschogrod.

 Career

 A regular contributor to general interest and Jewish publications such as First Things, The Forward, Commentary Magazine, and the journal Azure, where he was Contributing Editor, he has written a number of articles concerning issues in Jewish thought and life, the relationship between Judaism and Christianity and the limits of interfaith dialogue established by Rabbi Joseph B. Soloveitchik.

 He was the resident scholar of the Jewish Center in New York City, and later, Associate Rabbi at Congregation Kehilath Jeshurun, also in New York City.
 In May 2013, he became Rabbi of Congregation Shearith Israel in New York City, a Sephardic synagogue, and the oldest Jewish congregation in the United States.

-He is the director of the Straus Center for Torah and Western Thought at Yeshiva University.
+He is the director of the Straus Center for Torah and Western Thought at Yeshiva University, where he is a professor of Judaic Studies.

 It had been reported that he had been considered a candidate to replace Jonathan Sacks as the Chief Rabbi of the United Kingdom.
 However, the position ultimately went to Ephraim Mirvis.

 In August 2012, he gave the invocation at the opening session of the 2012 Republican National Convention in Tampa, Florida.

+In 2024 Soloveichik was appointed to serve on the United States Commission on International Religious Freedom by Senator Mitch McConnell.
+In February 2025, he was elected Vice Chair of that commission.

-As of May 2025, he was selected as the only non-Christian member of the Committee for Religious Liberty created by President Donald Trump.
+In May 2025, he was appointed to serve as a commissioner on the Religious Liberty Commission by President Donald Trump.
+He is the only non-Christian founding member of the commission.

+On Sunday, May 17, he appeared as a speaker at a "We Welcome Jesus" or "Rededicate 250" prayer festival.